puffsun/puffsun.github.io_retire/source/_posts/2014-02-24-scala-for-the-impatient-solutions-ch1-and-ch2.markdown

 ---
 layout: post
-title: "Solutions of Scala for the Impatient - chapter1 and chapter2"
+title: "Solutions to Scala for the Impatient - chapter1 and chapter2"
 date: 2014-02-24 20:09:58 +0800
 comments: true
 categories: Scala